Tips for Effective Skill-Building During a PandemicFeb 12, 2021

 OFFER PD AND COACHING IN PHONICS FOR UPPER-ELEMENTARY TEACHERS

 This school year has been unprecedented on many levels including the shifting roles of educators.
-Teacher shortages and gaps in student skills from abridged instruction last spring has placed new demands on educators.
+Teacher shortages and gaps in student skills from abridged instruction last spring have placed new demands on educators.

 I collaborated with a third-grade classroom teacher to develop a process for rolling out multi-sensory phonics routines in third grade.
 This is the first time our third-grade teachers are delivering multi-sensory phonics instruction and we wanted to ensure they were supported every step of the way.